SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

   ```
   SPEECHIO_ASR_ZH00001__U_00003
   ```
-* Once submitters can successfully debug and run SBI to decode their local audio list inside model-image dir, then prepared model-image is guarenteed to work with leaderboard pipeline.
+* Once submitters can successfully debug and run SBI to decode their local audio list inside model-image dir, then prepared model-image should be good to work with leaderboard pipeline.
 Submitters don't need to worry about text normalization(upper/lowercase, punctuations, numbers, years etc), WER/CER calculation etc.

 ### 1.5 Runtime Resources
-Runtime resources refers to *models*, *configs*, *cloud-api credentials* etc. These resources are freely organized by submitters, as long as they are **inside model-image**.  **SBI** code is responsible and is supposed to know how to locate them using relative path.
+Runtime resources refers to *models*, *configs*, *cloud-api credentials* etc. These resources can be freely organized by submitters, as long as they are **inside model-image**.  **SBI** code is responsible and is supposed to know how to locate them using relative path.

 For example:
 ```